🔴 Breaking: ICE Facility Shot in Dallas - Another Left-Wing Attack? 2025-09-24 18:04

 Are there signs?

-Are there neon signs like live nude signs that point detainees located here?
+Are there neon signs, like live nude signs that point detainees located here?

-Yeah, I mean the shooting.
+I mean, when the shooting.

 Obviously, they were going for the people that were being detained inside.